-The members of the Vienna Philharmonic Orchestra are all selected from the orchestra of the Vienna State Opera.
-They must play there for a minimum of three years before they can request a lengthy application to move up to the Vienna Philharmonic, a highly renowned orchestra with an illustrious history.
+Want to be a member of the Vienna Philharmonic Orchestra?
+First you need to be selected from the orchestra of the Vienna State Opera.
+Then you must play there for a minimum of three years before you can request a lengthy application to move up to the Vienna Philharmonic, a highly renowned orchestra with an illustrious history.

-Their sound is unique because they tune their instruments at a different pitch than most other major orchestras.
-Many of their instruments, such as the trombone, the timpani, the double bass, and the rotary-valve trumpet, have slight differences from other standard instruments.
+Their sound is unique because they tune their instruments, such as the trombone, the timpani, the double bass, and the rotary-valve trumpet, at a different pitch than most other major orchestras.

-Trivia Facts: All of the musicians’ instruments are made in Vienna, giving them a slightly different sound than other orchestras worldwide.
-In 2006, they were named Europe’s finest orchestra by a number of reputable publications.
-In 2008 Gramophone Magazine ranked them third in the world.
+Trivia: All of the musicians’ instruments are made in Vienna, giving them a slightly different sound than other orchestras worldwide.

 Founded: 1548 by Maurice, Elector of Saxony

-The Staatskapelle Dresden in Germany is not only one of the world’s best orchestras, but also one of the oldest; it’s been around since the 1500s.
+The Staatskapelle Dresden in Germany is not only one of the world’s best orchestras (though apparently not good enough to qualify for our collective top 10), but also one of the oldest; it’s been around since the 1500s.
 The orchestra is housed at the Semperoper in Dresden, Saxony.
 Here they perform around 250 ballets and operas each season.
-They also play around 50 performances annually at the opera house and various other locations, too.
+They also perform around 50 times annually at the opera house and various other locations.

-The Staatskapelle are supporters of musical education and heritage in the community.
-They are the official patron orchestra of the Mettingpoint Music Messiaen.
+The Staatskapelle does a lot in the community, in terms of musical education and heritage—so much so, they are the only orchestra to be awarded the European Prize for the Preservation of the World’s Musical Heritage.
+It’s the official patron orchestra of the Mettingpoint Music Messiaen.
 They also helped found the International Shostakovich Festival, a festival dedicated to Dimitri Shostakovich’s life, a soviet and Russian pianist and composer.
-They are the only orchestra to be awarded the European Prize for the Preservation of the World’s Musical Heritage.

 Los Angeles Philharmonic